decor

 • Cancer (liver, kidney, colorectal, stomach, bladder, pancreatic)

-If you experience some of the following side effects, contact your doctor:
+If you experience any of the following side effects, you should contact your doctor:

 • Trouble breathing